Christmas Party (She & Him album)

 Christmas Party is the second Christmas album and the sixth studio album by the folk/indie rock band She & Him, consisting of actress and musician Zooey Deschanel and musician M. Ward.
 The album was released on October 28, 2016, and features several covers of classic holiday songs.

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received a score of 68, based on 16 critics, indicating "generally favorable" reviews.

+The song "Must Be Santa" includes a lyrical interpolated list of Santa's reindeer and American presidents including, anachronistically, Hillary Clinton, who was not elected president eleven days after the album's release.